scacela/oci-ndrives-mnodes/README.md

 Attach n drives to m nodes.

 - Provisions a block volume for each device path specified (n)
-- Attaches each block volume at the ISCSI level to the number of compute instances whose display names match a regular expression (m)
+- Attaches each block volume at the ISCSI level to the compute instances whose display names match a regular expression (m)

 Prerequisites:
 - 1 bastion node